Finterly/nf-wgs-dsl2/README.md

 nextflow run main.nf -profile sge,apptainer --inputdir $INPUT --outdir $OUTPUT
 ```

-`run_wgs.sh` can be run using the following command on Wynton from a log or dev node:
+`run_main.sh` can be run using the following command on Wynton from a log or dev node:
 ```bash
 qsub -cwd run_wgs.sh
 ```
-You can monitor job progress using `qstat` or viewing the log `cat run_wgs.sh.o#######`.
+You can monitor job progress using `qstat` or viewing the log `cat run_main.sh.o#######`.

 ### Docker (Locally)
-Run  `qc_workflow.nf` on local computer using Docker image.
+Run  `main.nf` on local computer using Docker image.
 The pipeline can be easily run with docker and is the recommended way to run it when not using an HPC.

 Follow the steps below to setup your docker image: